hihinsonli/01PROJECT-Serverless-User-API/README.md

 <BR>

-## Bootstrap Steps.
-Run on your local machine.
+## Bootstrap Steps - Run on your local machine.

 <BR>